Why Should Delaware Care?

 How did we get here?

-While city council members provided limited insight into their reasons for ousting Hugg during Monday’s public hearing, multiple city officials told Spotlight Delaware in mid-March that long-simmering tensions between Hugg and city council members boiled over in recent months, leading to council’s decision to remove him.
+Despite their vague explanations at Monday night’s vote, multiple city officials told Spotlight Delaware in mid-March that long-simmering tensions between Hugg and city council members boiled over in recent months, leading to council’s decision to remove him.

 The officials — who spoke at the time on the condition of anonymity to discuss internal deliberations — said council members had grown tired of Hugg not properly communicating with them about relevant issues, leaving city council “blindsided” when matters were brought to their attention months later.